Copyright & Teaching Quick Guidelines

 - Assign custom course packs through the Queen's Campus Bookstore or the AMS Publishing and Copy Centre (see Print Support Materials).

-- Make print copies of a copyrighted work that fall within the limits of the Queen's Fair Dealing Policy and hand them out to the students in your class (see Print Support Materials).
+- Make print copies of a copyrighted work that fall within the limits listed in the Queen's Fair Dealing Policy (available on the Queen's Fair Dealing Policy web page) and hand them out to the students in your class.

 - Use copyrighted materials in your presentations as long as there is no suitable commercial version of the work available for purchase (see Presentation Software).
 Make sure that you cite your source in your presentation.